Nicole A. Williams: Abortion

 In January 2022, Williams attended a pro-choice rally at Lawyers Mall in Annapolis, Maryland.
 During the 2022 legislative session, Williams introduced legislation that would establish that civil or criminal charges can't be pursued against people who experience miscarriages, stillbirths, or from undergoing abortion services.

 Elections

 Williams introduced legislation in the 2021 legislative session that would allow voters to cast ballots at curbside voting locations.

 Social issues

 In February 2022, Williams attended a rally to urge lawmakers to pass the Time to Care Act, legislation that would offer paid family leave to all Marylanders.

+During the 2025 legislative session, Williams introduced a bill to repeal the prohibition of selling condoms in public school vending machines.
+After passing the House of Delegates, the bill died in the Senate Judicial Proceedings Committee.

 Transportation

 In May 2021, Williams attended a rally alongside a number of elected officials to protest a proposed Maglev train between Baltimore and Washington, D.C.
 Williams introduced legislation during the 2021 legislative session that would block the use of state funds to construct the maglev.

 Redistricting

 In July 2021, Williams attended a public hearing hosted by the Maryland Citizens Redistricting Commission to ask commission members to keep the state's current multi-member legislative district system in their proposed map.